Sami Miettinen

-Sami Miettinen (born 10 July 1970) is a well-known Finnish author of Non-fiction.
-He is a major name in current Finnish business literature.
+Sami Miettinen (born 10 July 1970) is a Finnish author of Non-fiction.

 He published Neuvotteluvalta in March 2008.
 The negotiation theory developed in the book was immediately used by the main Finnish broadsheet newspaper Helsingin Sanomat to rank the leading Finnish politicians.

-Despite the good reputation he has gained in Finland his book has not yet been translated into English.
+his book has not yet been translated into English.
 However, Miettinen publishes an English language blog about teaching negotiation skills and related issues.